hadley/adv-r/Rcpp.md

 Rewriting a function in C++ can lead to a 2-3 order of magnitude speed up, but most improvements will be more modest.
 While pure R code is relatively slow compared to C or C++, many bottlenecks in base R have already implemented as hand-written C functions.
 This means that if your function already uses vectorised operations, you are unlikely to see a large improvement in performance, perhaps around 20-50%.
 It's possible to get greater improvements by using C++ performance tricks, but those are beyond the scope of this chapter, and you'll need to consult other sources.
 Compared to base R implementations, the big advantage of C++ code is that it's much more concise: often around 10% of length of the equivalent C code in the R sources.

 The aim of this chapter is to give you the absolute necessities of C++ and Rcpp.
-You'll learn:
+Dirk Eddelbuettel is currently working on an entire book on Rcpp, "Seamless R and C++ integration with Rcpp", which will provide much more detail than we can here.
+If you're serious about Rcpp, make sure to get that book when it comes out!

+In this chapter you'll learn:

 * How to write C++ code by seeing R functions and their C++ equivalents.
 * Important Rcpp classes and methods